-NISEP - Notice to undertakings in the Agricultural Production Sector Name of FirmDate In accordance with EC regulation 1535/20071 (the "Regulation"), the benefits under the NISEP are classified as de minimis aid to the agricultural production sector.
-The Regulation states that there is a ceiling of €7,500 (or its sterling equivalent) for all de minimis aid that can be provided to any one undertaking over a period of three fiscal years (i.e. the current and two previous fiscal years).
-Proposed gross value of benefit 2 to you under the NISEP: Before we can proceed in providing any funding, services or goods under the NISEP you must make and return a valid Required Declaration.
+NISEP - Notice to undertakings in the Agricultural Production Sector Name of Firm......Date

+In accordance with EC regulation 1535/2007 (the "Regulation"), the benefits under the NISEP are classified as de minimis aid to the agricultural production sector.
+The Regulation states that there is a ceiling of $\in$ 20,000 (or its sterling equivalent) for all de minimis aid that can be provided to any one undertaking over a period of three fiscal years (i.e. the current and two previous fiscal years).

+Proposed gross value of benefit to you under the NISEP:.....

+Before we can proceed in providing any funding, services or goods under the NISEP you must make and return a valid Required Declaration.
 Any de minimis aid awarded to you under this offer letter will be relevant if you wish to apply or have applied for any other de minimis aid.

 For the purposes of the Regulation, you must retain this letter for at least 3 years from the date of receipt and produce it on request by any UK public authority or the European Commission.
 To ensure appropriate allocation of funding under the NISEP recipients are also required to give a declaration that they have not claimed or received funding or benefits more than once under the NISEP in respect of the same work.

 Notes: 1.Official Journal of the European Union L337 21.12.2007, pages 35 - 41.
 2. Gross value of benefit means the benefit before any deduction of tax or any other charge.
-2. Gross value of benefit fricaris the benefit before any deduction of tax of any other charge.

 NISEP - Required Declaration from undertakings in the Agricultural Production Sector (to be returned once complete) We declare that:- 1.
-The total amount of de minimis aid that we will receive as a result of the proposed grant under the NISEP in this and the previous two fiscal years will not exceed €7,500 (or its sterling equivalent); 2.
+The total amount of de minimis aid that we will receive as a result of the proposed grant under the NISEP in this and the previous two fiscal years will not exceed €20,000 (or its sterling equivalent); 2.
 We are not an "undertaking in difficulty" within the meaning of the Regulation and 3.
 We have not claimed for or received more than one lot of NISEP funding, services or goods from any NISEP scheme in respect of the same work.
 Signature Print name For and on behalf of (name of undertaking) Date